RAKWireless/wisblock-node-red/sensors/rak1901/rak1901-shtc3-read/README.md

 In this example, we are going to deploy a flow in Node-RED to measure temperature and humidity.
 To make the measurements, ensure you have access to I2C devices.

 If you are using Node-RED locally (in the host machine without using docker containers), you need to make sure the Node-RED user has access to the i2c bus (/dev/i2c-1 by default) on your host machine.
+You can enable I2C either by using **raspi-config** or just change `/boot/config.txt`.

 If your Node-RED is deployed inside a container, you need to mount `/dev/i2c-1` to the Node-RED container, and also make sure the user inside the container is assigned to the right group so that it has access to I2C devices.